GNF - Shrimp Trade and Protection of Mangrove Ecosystems

 Shrimp Trade & Mangrove Ecosystems

-Multi-stakeholder partnership to strengthen transformative processes in shrimp trade as a basis for
+Multi-stakeholder partnership to strengthen transformative processes in shrimp trade as a basis for the protection of mangrove ecosystems in South Asia

 The mangrove forests of the tropical coasts are amongst the most important and productive eco-systems on earth.
 Because of their immense carbon storage potential and function as shield against extreme weather conditions, they play a central role in stabilizing the world's climate and protecting the coastal communities.
 In recent decades, however, global mangrove forests have been severely decimated, by 20 percent alone since 1980, and this due various reasons, the spread of shrimp farming being one of them.
 Nevertheless, shrimp farming – as the central economic activity in the mangrove areas – has the unique potential to significantly foster mangrove protection and restauration.
 This holds true for the “non-pond”-areas under the management of farms and their communities as well as the aquaculture systems.